d-bl/MAE-gf/docs/variants.md

 ## Bias ground
 ### Changing middle stitch
 ![p-bias-2]
 Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc. Usually, the same stitch is applied for this connecting stitch in the middle.
-See the big dots on the picture to the right.
+See the big dots on the picture.
 We can make many variants, by applying two or more different stitches for the middle stitch, see the dots in the picture.
 <p style="clear: both"></p>